For Taiwan, Pelosi visit is about US, China controlling risk

 Chou is not supportive of a Pelosi visit, saying it would “cause more trouble and raise a dispute.”

-A 76-year-old Taipei resident who gave only his last name, Su, said Pelosi’s visit would offer “symbolic support.”
+A 76-year-old Taipei resident who gave only his last name, Hsiao, said Pelosi’s visit would offer “symbolic support.”

 “But in actuality, whether Taiwan will derive some good out of this, it’s a big question,” he said.